MDAnalysis/MDAnalysis.github.io/index.md

 Want to contribute to MDAnalysis?
 Here’s how:

 - [Contribute]({{ site.baseurl }}/contribute/) &mdash; Learn how to help improve MDAnalysis through coding, documentation, or discussions.
+- Join a [Team]({{ site.baseurl}}/team/) &mdash; Express your interest in contributing to any of the roles related to sustaining the MDAnalysis project.
 - [MDAKits and MDA-based tools]({{ site.baseurl }}/mdakits/) &mdash; Build and extend MDAnalysis with MDAKits.
 - [Support MDAnalysis financially](#funding--support) &mdash; Donate via NumFOCUS to sustain the project.